Hadryan/node-postgres-redis-rabbitmq/README.md

 ### Install

-Clone project using `git clone https://github.com/timoncp/pionix-demo.git`
+Clone project using `git clone https://github.com/timoncp/node-postgres-redis-rabbitmq`

-Change active directory to `pionix-demo` and make bash script executable by running `chmod -x ./init.sh`
+Change active directory to `node-postgres-redis-rabbitmq` and make bash script executable by running `chmod -x ./init.sh`

 Run bash script using `./init.sh`.
 This will install all depencies and initialize Postgres.